josh-feng/pool/README.md

 **Example: Table Value (including Object Value) Again**

-Since table value is lightly copy for objects in initialization if table value is used in the class template, it will be reset to *false* when assigned nil.
+Since table value is lightly copied for objects in initialization if table value is used in the class template, it will be reset to *false* when assigned nil.
 There is no way to invoke initialization again for member variables.